ivcap-works/ivcap-docs/docs/developer-guide/README.md

 Authentication for the user device is currently provided via the [ivcap-cli](https://github.com/reinventingscience/ivcap-cli) command line interface.

 The [cli login command](https://github.com/reinventingscience/ivcap-cli) illustrates the oauth2 authentication flow, token management, and the refresh of the JWT token within the service using golang.
-Service providers may choose to implement the authentication and token management within their service.
+Service providers may choose to implement authentication and token management within their service.

 ### Authorisation